neumino/neumino.github.io/movies.md

-### Finch
+### Apex
-*Released on 2021-11-04, vote average 8.1*
+*Released on 2021-11-12, vote average 5.7*

-On a post-apocalyptic Earth, a robot, built to protect the life of his dying creator&#39;s beloved dog, learns about life, love, friendship, and what it means to be human.
+Ex-cop James Malone is serving a life sentence for a crime he didn’t commit.
+He is offered a chance at freedom if he can survive a deadly game of Apex, in which six hunters pay for the pleasure of hunting another human on a remote island.
+He accepts, and once he arrives, all hell breaks loose.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/-0bYWnP3jH4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Pompk1znaIw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>